thefinn93/cjdnsAvahi/README.md

 Run `python broadcast.py` to broadcast the service.
 For the time being it will broadcast until the enter key or ctrl-c is pressed

 Run `python discover.py` to discover peers on the LAN.
-Note that it will automatically add any peers found on the LAN at this point in time

 Please note that this is still in development and probably wont work.
 You're on your own.